Benthobrookula calypso

-Brookula calypso is a species of sea snail, a marine gastropod mollusk, unassigned in the superfamily Seguenzioidea.
+Benthobrookula calypso is a species of sea snail, a marine gastropod mollusk, unassigned in the superfamily Seguenzioidea.

 Description

 The height of the shell attains 1.3 mm.

+(Original description in Latin) The shell is very minute, narrowly but deeply umbilicate, conical, white, and delicate.

+It has up to five whorls in total, including the two smooth apical whorls.
+The remaining whorls are closely longitudinally lirate and spirally cross-wise striate.
+The number of longitudinal lirae on the body whorl is up to forty.
+All the whorls are ventricose and deeply impressed at the sutures.

+The aperture is round, with a continuous peristome (margin).

 Distribution

 This marine species occurs off Argentina, the Falkland Islands and the Kerguelen Islands.